-Improper conduit alignment due to lack of joint allowance in trench bottom
+Improper conduit alignment due to lack of excavation at joint

 The horizontal spacing of this first tier will be controlled by use of comb type separators.
 These can be economically produced as required and custom built to suit the particular conduit bank configuration, as required for the job.
 Figure 4.5 details the construction of a design, which has been found suitable for this type of work.